Tim Legler

-Timothy Eugene Legler (born December 26, 1966) is an American former professional basketball player who played in the National Basketball Association (NBA).
+Timothy Eugene Legler (born December 26, 1966), nicknamed "Legs", is an American former professional basketball player who played in the National Basketball Association (NBA).
 He is currently an ESPN basketball analyst and co-host/analyst on SiriusXM NBA Radio.

 College career

 Legler attended La Salle University, where he became an Academic All-American and scored 1,699 career points in four seasons for the men's basketball team.
 He was named to the First Team All-Big 5 (1987) and All-MAAC teams (1987 and 1988).
 Legler's 3.40 GPA earned him a place on the 1988 GTE Academic All-American Team.
 He was a career 43 percent three-point shooter.
 Legler led La Salle to the 1987 National Invitation Tournament championship game at Madison Square Garden as well as the 1988 NCAA tournament.
 He was inducted into the Philadelphia Big 5 Hall of Fame in 1995 and the La Salle Hall of Athletes in 1997.